r4dixx/discord-quotebot/README.md

 $ npm start
 ```

-This will install all the dependencies, deploy necessary commands (more on that in a few) and start the bot.
+This will:

+   - Install all the dependencies
+   - Load your secrets
+   - Deploy commands to your server
+   - Start the bot.

+Your output should read

+`Successfully registered application commands`

+and

+`Discord client ready`

+If it doesn't, something went wrong.
+Check if you followed the steps correctly.
+Your environment variables might also be incorrect.

 ### Test if everything is up and running

-Send `/ping` in your Discord server and see the magic happen
+Send `/ping` in your Discord server and see the magic happen.

+If nothing shows, something went wrong.
+Check the logs for potential error messages.

 ## ✨ Customize the bot

 All good?
-Now you can customize the bot by editing the [config.json](src/config/commands.json) file.
+Now you can customize the bot by editing [config.json](config.json).

-This file in JSON format contains each command as main entry point and its associated configuration.
+This file in JSON format contains every commands and their associated configuration.
 Here's an example:

 ```json
 {